-While our island naturally enjoys a home advantage when it comes to water sports, there is also a cultural boom on land, whether on the fine sandy beach, on the endless European promenade, in the lush green spa and medicinal forest or in the various halls, museums and churches.
-Regardless of whether it is in the shimmering summer or in the icy winter, in the imperial baths, one big event or another small event helps to create unique moments and happy faces.
+While our island of Usedom naturally enjoys a home advantage when it comes to water sports, there is also a boom on land, be it on the fine sandy sea beach, on the endless European promenade, in the green spa and healing forest or in the various halls, museums and churches.
+Whether in the bright summer or the icy winter, small events, varied markets and large events in the Imperial Baths ensure unique moments and happy faces.

 When the soul needs space again...
 Warm sand trickling through fingers, thoughts that are carried out onto the blue with every wave.
 The moment when all stress is far away and freedom is in every breath.
 Here on the beach, time is a concept from another, distant world.